 Massie, who lives in a solar-powered house he built himself, says his priority as judge-executive was to eliminate wasteful government spending.

-Massie has won the endorsements of Kentucky’s Sen. Rand Paul and his father, former presidential candidate Texas Rep. Ron Paul.
-He has the backing of the National Federation of Independent Business, the National Rifle Association and several other gun rights groups.
+Massie has won the endorsements of Kentucky’s Sen. Rand Paul and his father, former presidential candidate Rep. Ron Paul, R-Texas.
+He has the backing of the National Federation of Independent Business, the National Rifle Association, and several other gun rights groups.

-The Cincinatti Enquirer is also backing him.
+The Cincinnati Enquirer also is backing him.
 In its endorsement, the paper said, "Washington could use his business smarts, his tendency to innovate, his drive to uncover waste and his leadership."

-He is also supported by the Young Americans for Liberty, Glub for Growth and FreedomWorks PACs, among others.
+He is also supported by the Young Americans for Liberty, Club for Growth and FreedomWorks PACs, among others.